-There is a mind-boggling amount of content consumed every minute, with millions of it produced daily.
+There is a mind-boggling amount of content consumed every minute, with millions of pieces produced daily.
 However, its surge and widespread popularity doesn’t diminish the meaning and purpose it carries.
 On the contrary, content marketing keeps gaining more and more power in the digital marketing world.

 As it grows, it’s easy to fall into the traps of the same mistakes.
 These make the difference between traffic-driving work and forgotten entries that no one ever finds.
 Let’s take a look at the most prominent content marketing mistakes too many marketers tend to make.